levush/iconnect-debian/README.md

 Moreover it's possible to build debian kernel packages for updating an existing system or install kernel headers afterwards.
 The scripts are tested with debian, they should also work with other distributions, except `setup_packages`.

-## Make enable ssh on iconnect and make iconnect boot from usb
+## Enable ssh on iconnect and make iconnect boot from usb
 First make sure that the iconnect will boot from an usb stick.
 Use iconnect_usb_boot.sh for this purpose which you execute on the iconnect using ssh.